 Hello and welcome back for another Beatles Rarity of the Week (aka BROW).
 Back in September (2012) on one of the #askNat entries I explained in detail the functionality of the 8-track tape cartridges that many of us remember from the sixties through eighties.
 I also pointed out that often the sequence of album tracks would be rearranged to minimize the amount of dead silence that would appear at the end of each of the four programs of equal tape length/duration.
 Another technique of making each program contain a near-equal length was to artificially extend tracks by editing, and I included an example of how this was done for the reprise of “Sgt.
-Pepper’s Lonely Hearts Club Band” in the previous post (see that post here).
+Pepper’s Lonely Hearts Club Band” (see that post here).

 For this weeks BROW I’m offering up another example of such an edit that United Artists (UA) constructed for both cassette and 8-track editions of the soundtrack for A Hard Day’s Night.
 UA released the American soundtrack version of this first Beatles movie on June 26, 1964.
-Due to the high demand resulting from the entire country being at the height of Beatlemania, the album was “rush released” at a time before UA even had the stereo mixes of the 8 Beatles songs on the album in their possession.
-In these days mono was still king and in the interest of getting the album out quicker, UA decided to release the stereo version of the album with mono versions of The Beatles songs that had a few panning effects they created themselves to simulate stereo.
+Due to the high demand resulting from the entire country being at the height of Beatlemania, the album was “rush released” at a time before UA even had the stereo mixes of the eight Beatles songs on the album in their possession.
+In these days mono was still king and in the interest of getting the album out quicker, UA decided to release the stereo version of the album with mono versions of The Beatles songs and add a few panning effects created in-house to simulate stereo.
 The four instrumental score tracks by producer George Martin on the stereo album are actually in stereo.
 This is why the title track of A Hard Day’s Night is in mono on the “stereo” album, 8-track tape and cassettes.